 Oregon Coastal Road Trip: Day-by-Day

 This Oregon Coast trip itinerary includes everything you need to know.
-Save, Bookmark or Pin our blog post so that you can easily access it while planning (and during!) your trip!
+Save, Bookmark or Pin our blog post so that you can easily access it while planning (and during) your Oregon trip!

 Embark on your Oregon Coast road trip from Portland early in the day.
-The drive from Portland to the Oregon Coast leaves the city behind, weaves into forests and crosses over the Coast Mountains.
+The drive from Portland to the Oregon Coast leaves the city behind, weaves into forests and crosses over the Coastal Mountain Range.

 A good mid-way stopping point to stretch your legs (or hop on a bicycle if you have one!) is near Buxton on the Banks-Vernonia State Trail.
 The paved path was formerly railroad tracks that connected the cities of Banks and Vernonia and was used to haul timber.
 The trail extends 21 miles, has multiple trailheads and can be used by hikers, bikers and horseback riders.